 Made from raw cow's milk exclusively in the Jura Mountain region of France, Comté has been produced for over eight centuries.
-Consumed by at least 40% of the population, it is also France's most popular cheese.
+Consumed by at least 50% of the population, it is also France's most popular PDO cheese.

-To keep up with this demand, Comté is produced in very substantial quantities by approximately 350 co-operatives, known as "fruitieres."
-About 95% of the milk for production comes from the breed of Montbeliarde cow, while the remaining 5% is drawn from the French Simmenthal.
-The cows reside on approximately 5,500 different farms and dairies in the mountains, where the average herd size is 60 animals.
-Milk is delivered daily to the fruitieres, and it takes 140 gallons of milk (the daily output of 30 cows) to make one 80-90lb. wheel of Comté.
+To keep up with this demand, Comté is produced in very substantial quantities by approximately 160 co-operatives, known as "fruitieres.”
+The vast majority of the milk for production comes from the Montbéliarde breed cows, while the remaining milk is drawn from the French Simmenthal.
+The cows reside on nearly three thousand different farms and dairies in the mountains.
+Milk is delivered daily to the fruitieres, and it takes over 100 gallons of milk (the daily output of about 20 cows) to make one 80-90 lb. wheel of Comté.

 Great importance is attached to the starter cultures for Comté.
-The majority of producers use cultures that are related to local flora and are prepared by the Agricultural Research Institute at Poligny.
-They will also tailor cultures for an individual cheesemaker.
+The majority of producers use cultures that are related to local flora.

-After production, the young cheeses are transferred to a relatively small number of affineurs (cheese maturers), most of whom are Comté specialists and who mature 600-1,700 tonnes of cheese a year.
+After production, the young cheeses are transferred to one of 16 different affineurs (cheese maturers), all of whom are Comté specialists.
+Together, they mature about 60,000 metric tons of cheese a year.

-Wheels are matured for a minimum of 90 days from the date of production, at below 66°F with a minumum humidity level of 92%.
+Wheels are matured for a minimum of four months from the date of production.
+Older iterations generally are aged six to eighteen months or even longer.
+Temperature and humidity levels differ between different affineurs, according to the needs of specific wheels.
 The cheese is regularly rubbed with brine to help develop the rind.

 The production and affinage (maturation) of Comté are governed by AOC (name protected) regulations that came into effect in 1958, and both must take place within the AOC specified areas.
 Comté was one of the first cheeses to be granted an AOC in France.